-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 If you think of Amazon’s Prime Video package as a Netflix-lite, or even if you’ve only used it once or twice then you may be underestimating the options available.
 The ad-free (other than trailers) subscription service is available as part of Amazon Prime, which you can purchase for either $13 per month, or $119 annually.
 While the subscription started out as a way to get free shipping on more purchases, Amazon has tacked on benefits that extend across books, music, games and even groceries.
 If you’d prefer to get Prime Video only, it’s available as a standalone for $9 per month.

 We’ll focus on the video service, which includes a selection of original and catalog content that is a lot like what Netflix and the others offer.
-In recent years Amazon Prime has increased its original output with award-winning series like Transparent and The Marvelous Mrs. Maisel, as well as highly-regarded genre content like The Boys (which just wrapped season two) and The Expanse.
+In recent years Amazon Prime has increased its original output with award-winning series like Transparent and The Marvelous Mrs. Maisel, as well as highly-regarded genre content like The Boys and The Expanse.

 As for licensed offerings, Amazon’s content is a mixed bag.
 Like Netflix, it has selections across almost every category, but you may find that scrolling down the lists runs into straight-to-video quality releases quickly.
 On the other hand, if you’re looking for content that Netflix used to have a few years ago that hasn’t been snatched back by studios launching their own streaming setups, there’s a good chance you’ll find it hiding out on Amazon.
 Highly bingeable series like Buffy the Vampire Slayer, Bones and the UK version of The Office are just a few that have made the shift.